PG1003/filesystem/reference.md

 # filesystem for Lua - Reference

-This reference is based on the [cppreference.com filesystem](https://en.cppreference.com/w/cpp/filesystem) documentation.
+This reference is a summary based on the [cppreference.com filesystem](https://en.cppreference.com/w/cpp/filesystem) documentation.
 It has been adapted and simplified for this filesystem Lua module.
+For the details

 ## Contents